The Ballad of Cable Hogue: Plot

-Sometime around 1905, Cable Hogue is isolated in the desert awaiting his partners, Taggart and Bowen, who are scouting for water.
+Sometime around 1905, Cable Hogue is isolated in the Arizona desert awaiting his partners, Taggart and Bowen, who are scouting for water.
 The two plot to seize what little water remains to save themselves.
 Cable, who hesitates to defend himself, is disarmed and abandoned to almost certain death.

 Confronted with sandstorms and other desert elements, Cable bargains with God.
 Four days later, about to perish, he stumbles upon a muddy pit.
 He digs and discovers an abundant supply of water.

 After discovering that his well is the only source of water between two towns on a stagecoach route, he decides to live there and build a business.
 Cable's first paying customer is the Rev. Joshua Duncan Sloane, a wandering minister of a church of his own revelation.
 Joshua doubts the legitimacy of Cable's claim to the spring, prompting Cable to race into the town of Dead Dog to file at the land office.

 Cable faces the mockery of everyone he tells about his discovery.
 That does not deter him from buying 2 acre surrounding his spring.
 He immediately goes to the stage office to drum up business but is thrown out by the skeptical owner.
 He pitches his business plan to a bank president, who is dubious about the claim.
 Cable impresses the banker with his attitude and he is staked to $100.

 Cable, who hasn't bathed since his desert wanderings, decides to treat himself to a night with Hildy, a prostitute in the town saloon.
 They quickly develop a jovial understanding but before they can consummate the transaction, Cable remembers that he has still not set up his boundary markers and rushes out, much to Hildy's chagrin.
 She chases him out of the saloon in a sequence that wreaks havoc on the town.

 Back at the spring, Cable and Joshua get to work, dubbing the claim Cable Springs.
 The two decide to go into town and are drunk by the time they arrive.
 Cable makes up with Hildy and spends the night with her, leaving Joshua to pursue his passion: the seduction of emotionally vulnerable women.

 Cable and Joshua continue to run the robust business, delighting in shocking the often genteel travelers with the realities of frontier life.
 In moments of solitude, Cable and Joshua philosophize on the nature of love and the passing of their era.
 Joshua decides that he must return to town.
 Hildy arrives at Cable Springs having been "asked" to leave by the modernizing townfolk, who can no longer abide open prostitution in their midst.
 She tells Cable that she will leave for San Francisco in the morning but winds up staying with him for three weeks.
 This time elapses during a tender, romantic montage.